-On Tuesday, September 10, 2013, the undersigned, on behalf of NTCA-The Rural Broadband Association ("NTCA"), together with Joshua Seidemann of NTCA, Derrick Owens and Gerry Duffy on behalf of the Western Telecommunications Alliance, Regina McNeil and Jim Frame on behalf of the National Exchange Carrier Association, Robert DeBroux of TDS Telecom, and Larry Thompson of Vantage Point Solutions met with Carol Mattey, Steve Rosenberg, Amy Bender, Travis Litman, Talmage Cox, Doug Slotten, Randy Clarke, Chin Yoo, Erin Boone, Joe Sorresso, and Kalpak Gude of the Wireline Competition Bureau (the "Bureau") regarding matters in the above-referenced proceedings.
+On Friday, November 22, 2013, the undersigned, on behalf of NTCA-The Rural Broadband Association ("NTCA"), together with Joshua Seidemann of NTCA, Derrick Owens and Gerry Duffy on behalf of WTA, David Cohen of the United States Telecom Association, Jeff Dupree of the National Exchange Carrier Association, Robert DeBroux of TDS Telecom, Mark Gailey of Totah Communications, and Paul Cooper of Fred Williamson Associates met with Carol Mattey, Steve Rosenberg, Kalpak Gude, Deena Shetler, Erin Boone, Randy Clarke, Talmage Cox, Alexander Minard, Gilbert Smith, Joe Sorresso, Suzanne Yelen, and Chin Yoo of the Wireline Competition Bureau (the "Bureau") regarding matters in the above-referenced proceedings.
 Information provided in this meeting is enclosed with this correspondence.

 First, we discussed the consideration of a targeted program to refine universal service support mechanisms in areas served by rate-of-return-regulated rural local exchange carriers ("RLECs") to facilitate consumer choice and stimulate adoption of broadband.
-We noted how the parties had already submitted detailed proposed rules explaining how such targeted updates could aid the transition from legacy support mechanisms to a Connect America Fund ("CAF") for RLECs.
+We re-supplied copies of previously filed proposed rules detailing how such targeted updates could aid the transition from current support mechanisms to a Connect America Fund ("CAF") for RLECs.
 See Comments of NTCA, et al., WC Docket No. 10-90 (filed June 17, 2013), at 1-10 and Attachment 1.
-We also provided a handout explaining in further detail how specifically those targeted rule changes would, as is the case for price cap carriers under their CAF programs, support broadband-capable networks regardless of whether any given RLEC consumer chooses to take voice telephony service that will be offered by the RLEC on a given line.
-We expressed interest in continued conversations necessary to achieve timely implementation of the proposed data-only broadband funding proposal to ensure that consumers in RLEC-served areas can participate meaningfully in an IP-enabled, broadband-capable world while having a panoply of service options from which to choose on a supported network.
+We also provided handouts explaining how such targeted rule changes would support broadband-capable networks and discussed the anticipated effects of the proposals on CAF support flows, current universal service mechanisms, consumer rates, and adoption of voice and broadband services.

-Marlene H. Dortch September 12, 2013 Page 2 of 3
+Marlene H. Dortch November 26, 2013 Page 2 of 2

-Next, we discussed how to proceed with respect to the need for changes to the quantile regression analysis ("QRA")-based caps in the wake of the Sixth Order on Reconsideration released by the Federal Communications Commission (the "Commission") earlier this year and the Bureau's order earlier this summer providing additional temporary relief from the caps.
-We discussed in particular the need to balance the Commission's desire to apply fiscal discipline in the use of universal service support through the QRA mechanism with the specific requirement that such support be predictable and with broader public policy objectives that contemplate transparency in regulation.
+We then discussed how to proceed with respect to the need for changes to the quantile regression analysis ("QRA")-based caps in the wake of the Sixth Order on Reconsideration released by the Federal Communications Commission (the "Commission") and a Bureau order earlier this year providing additional temporary relief from the caps.
+We discussed in particular the need to square the Commission's desire to apply fiscal discipline in the use of universal service support with the requirement that such support be predictable and with broader public policy goals that contemplate transparency in regulation.

-To achieve such a balance, we provided a summary (enclosed) of a new proposal that would establish a Capital Budget Mechanism as an alternative to the current means of applying the QRA caps.
-We explained how this new Capital Budget Mechanism should satisfy the objective of ensuring fiscal responsibility within all RLEC-specific support mechanisms (including a new standalone broadband CAF support program) while dispelling the confusion caused by current application of the QRA to past investments and allowing for clearer definition of what limits, if any, might apply to recovery of universal service support for future investments.
-We discussed how this proposal would provide, in a streamlined way, transparent carrier-specific investment budgets (for purpose of prospective investment support eligibility) that reflect local conditions and are tied to that carrier's individualized need to replace aging plant.
+To achieve a better balance, we discussed our proposal to establish a Capital Budget Mechanism ("CBM") as an alternative to and substitute for the current application of the QRA caps.
+We explained how this new CBM would satisfy the objective of ensuring fiscal responsibility within RLEC-specific support mechanisms (including a new standalone broadband support CAF program) while dispelling the confusion caused by current application of the QRA year-over-year to past investments.
+We discussed how the CBM proposal would provide, in a streamlined way, transparent and clearly defined carrier-specific prospective investment budgets that reflect local plant conditions, while also incorporating "triggers" that would permit advance notice of any prospective adjustment to such budgets.
+We indicated that more information regarding examples of the effects of such a proposal would be forthcoming.